fsantanna/dceu/doc/manual.md

 In other scenarios, it evaluates to a tuple holding the program arguments.
 When `...` is the last argument of a call, its tuple is expanded as the last arguments.
 -->

 The associated block executes when the unit is [invoked](#TODO).
 Each argument in the invocation is evaluated and copied to the parameter identifier, which becomes an local variable in the execution block.

-A *closure* is a prototoype that accesses variables from outer blocks, known as *upvalues*.
+A *closure* is a prototype that accesses variables from outer blocks, known as *upvalues*.
 Ceu supports a restricted form of closures, in which *upvalues* must be immutable (thus declared with the modifier [`val`](#declarations)).